Eldoret: Textiles

-The town has a vibrant textile industry that is led by Ken Knit (Kenya).
+The city has an industry that is led by Ken Knit (Kenya).
 It is the first, fully integrated textile manufacturing company in East and Central Africa and has been based in Eldoret for close to 50 years.
 It is Kenya's leading manufacturer of wool products and with a workforce of 2,000, is presently the largest textile related employer in the North-Rift.

 Another notable textile firm is Rivatex EA which was opened in 1975 by then Vice President, Daniel Toroitich arap Moi as Rift Valley Textiles (Rivatex), a parastatal that was the first Kenyan textile mill to operate computerized mills.
 It quickly became a success, achieving profitability within three years while employing 400 people and consuming 3,000 tons of cotton a year at its peak.
 By the late 1990s, the liberalization of Kenya's market which led to massive imports of cheap used clothing coupled with mismanagement led to the decline of the country's textile industry.
 Rivatex in Eldoret was placed under receivership in 1998 and finally shut its doors in 2000.

-The town of Eldoret, through Moi University and its subsidiary firm Rivatex, has played a leading role in the revival of the Kenyan textile industry.
+The city of Eldoret, through Moi University and its subsidiary firm Rivatex, has played a leading role in the revival of the Kenyan textile industry.

 The defunct Rivatex was purchased from the Government of Kenya in 2007 by Moi University as a facility for research, product development, extension and production.
 The university identified the high cost of imported dyes as a factor affecting profitability.
 This was resolved in 2008, when Prof Richard Mibey, invented the Tami Dye, a natural dye made from Mexican Marigold which was previously considered a weed in the surrounding regions.
 The university holds the patent to this dye.

 Being able to produce affordable dye in Kenya has been a key contributing factor to the revival of Rivatex East Africa and the wider Kenyan textile industry.
 The university won a $60 million grant from the World Bank to carry out a face-lift as a result of the work on the Tami Dye.
 It also secured a pledged investment of $40 million from the Indian Government.

 Digital assembly

-In mid-2019, Rivatex, reopened following major renovations and restructuring.
+In mid-2019, Rivatex reopened following major renovations and restructuring.
 As part of this effort, it opened a Digital Assembly Plant with the capacity to produce laptops, tablets, electric meters, smartphones and other digital devices.

 Military

 The city is host to the Moi Barracks for the Kenya Defence Forces.
 The barracks has a memorial for Kenyan soldiers killed in battle in Somalia.
-The city is also home to the Kenya Ordnance Factories Corporation since 1997, a military installation that is the only manufacturer of small arms and ammunition in the region.
+The city is also home to the Kenya Ordnance Factories Corporation since 1997, a military installation that was the first manufacturer of small arms and ammunition in the region.
 Its customers include the Kenya Police, Wildlife Service, the Army, licensed dealers and carriers as well as friendly governments.